 Resistance training will not only strengthen your muscles but also improve their ability to react to different environments, such as when you ascend stairs.
 It also has a positive effect on your bones and joints.

 This is why it’s so important for physical therapists to assess strength when treating someone for poor balance!

 - Adjustable Ankle Weights - 5 Individual bags for each bag weights 0.6lbs.The ankle / leg weights can hold up to 3.5 pounds per ankle in increments of...

 - Fully Adjustable & Sturdy Straps - Strong Velcro band ensures a customized fit for your ankles so you can adjust them for a comfortable fit and...

 Can I Get Better Balance Faster?

-Your balance will not improve overnight, but can improve over a few weeks.
-I encourage my patients to take balance training seriously for at least 3 to 4 weeks before expecting to see significant results.
+Your balance will not improve overnight, but may improve over just a few weeks.
+I encourage my patients to take balance training seriously for at least 3 to 4 weeks before expecting significant results.

-Balance can be improved.
-With time and focus on repetition, speed, and resistance, you and your physical therapist can come up with a good plan to improve your balance.
+No matter the statistics, poor balance doesn’t have to result in a fall.
+With time and focus on repetition, speed, and resistance, you and your physical therapist can create a good plan to improve your balance.